ansh0105/moc_automation/README.md

 ```bash
 streamlit run app.py
 ```
-The Streamlit app will be accessible in your web browser, where you can upload files for pdf generation and chatbot.
+The Streamlit app will be accessible in your web browser, where you can upload files for report generation and chatbot.

 ### Report Generator